 Who will receive a tax form?

-- passes through the foreign taxes paid (even if no distribution is made) will receive a Form 1099-DIV
+- that passes through the foreign taxes paid (even if no distribution is made) will receive a Form 1099-DIV

 Why won't I receive a tax form?